 Please fill out the application form after reading form 201A, located with the application forms.

 We will endeavour to process your application within the following times, from date of receipt:

 - Renewal or variation of a firearm certificate - within 60 working days.

 - Renewal of a shot gun certificate - within 60 working days.

 - Change of address - within 30 working days.

 - Issue a European Firearms Pass - within 20 working days.

 - Issue a temporary permit - within 20 working days.

-Please note: No commitment can be made for a Visitor’s Firearms or Shotgun Permits due to the requirement for checks within Interpol – Visit the Interpol website.
+Please note: No commitment can be made for Visitor's Firearms or Shotgun permits due to the requirement for checks within Interpol (opens new window).

 Please inform the firearms licensing department of your change of address or request for a European Firearms Pass be emailing the Firearms Licensing department.